alanqrwang/keymorph/README.md

                 --load_path ./data/numkey128_pretrain.2500.h5
 ```

+Lambda of 0 corresponds to exact keypoint alignment (maximally nonlinear while minimizing bending energy).
+As lambda approaches infinity, the transformation becomes more and more linear.
 The code also supports sampling lambda according to some distribution (`uniform`, `lognormal`, `loguniform`).
 For example, to sample from the `loguniform` distribution during training:

 ```